 Save money through simple car DIY

 Learning basic car maintenance can help you save a fortune on repair work.
-Here are some simple tasks that can save you time and money.
+Here are some simple tasks to save you time and money.

 Here are some simple but important car maintenance tasks you can do yourself to save spending money and time at a garage.

-Oil is essential for your car to function properly – it reduces the friction that can wear away the engine and moving parts.
+Oil is essential for your car to function properly – it reduces the friction wearing away the engine and moving parts.
 Once a month check your car’s oil level using the dipstick under the bonnet.

 Top it up if necessary, using the correct grade for your car and taking care not to overfill the engine.
 To find out how to check engine oil levels, watch this video on the RAC website.